doingweb/grunt-metalsmith/README.md

 # grunt-metalsmith

-> Run Metalsmith as a Grunt task.
+Run Metalsmith as a Grunt task.

+This does many of the same things as the [Metalsmith CLI](https://github.com/segmentio/metalsmith/blob/master/bin/metalsmith), and in fact parts are borrowed directly from it.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`